The Bounty Teacher's Guide

 The lives that were destroyed by scalping were tallied up as a ledger filled by digits, but these numbers represent deceased and violated mothers, fathers, daughters, sons, aunts, uncles, sisters, brothers, cousins, children, and infants, usually rendered nameless in the historical record.

-As a non-Native researcher who writes in English, when I present archival evidence of how many scalp proclamations were issued, how many scalpers hunted Indigenous peoples, and how much money the scalpers were paid for the body parts of their human victims, it can sound perfunctory, like a detached calculation.
+As a non-Native researcher who writes in English, when I present archival evidence of how many scalp proclamations were issued, how many scalpers hunted Indigenous peoples, and how much money the scalpers were paid for the body parts of their human victims, and where they brought captives and the human body parts of children, women, and men to claim payment, it can sound perfunctory, like a detached calculation.
 The lives that were destroyed by scalping were tallied up as a ledger filled by digits, but these numbers represent deceased and violated mothers, fathers, daughters, sons, aunts, uncles, sisters, brothers, cousins, children, and infants, usually rendered nameless in the historical record.
 The bounty proclamations encouraged acts of terrorism and spread anti-Native hatred that still manifests across this country as missing and murdered Indigenous women and girls; disproportionate deaths from the COVID-19 pandemic; the highest incarceration rates in the U.S.; violations of Indigenous sovereignty by state, federal authorities, and the titans of extractive industries; the continued presence of Indian mascots; and the celebration of national holidays that dishonor Native peoples.
 To gain knowledge of this is the only way to defy settler colonialism and practice un-erasure, a term coined by Gilio-Whitaker to describe the mindset and actions required to overcome erasure.
 As gkisedtanamoogk (Mashpee Wampanoag) likes to say, “Now that you know, what are you going to do about it?”

 In case any of my readers question the relevancy of this history to current events, Donna Loring [6], Penobscot elder, politician, and writer, says that Maine has been worse than most states in its relations with tribal nations and that she